How to hack your home for cheaper, greener, energy with our open API

 Our Agile Octopus online forum harbors an active community of entech enthusiasts who are constantly pushing the boundaries of energy using our public API and tariffs.
 We wanted to share some of the ways they're hacking their homes to get the cheapest, greenest energy around, and help you get started with your own smart home!

 Save cash and carbon with a smarter home

 We’re building the groundwork for an all renewable, all-electric future.

-Agile or not, you can get involved – if you’re on a fixed, flat rate tariff using energy off peak is still ‘greener’, because the power coming down the wires will be less carbon intensive.
-However, if you want to really reap the benefits of changing your energy consumption, you can save hundreds on a smart tariff like AgileOctopus.
+Agile or not, you can get involved – if you’re on a fixed, flat rate tariff, using energy off peak is still ‘greener’ because the power coming down the wires will be less carbon intensive.
+However, if you want to really reap the benefits of changing your energy consumption, you can save hundreds with a smart tariff like AgileOctopus.

-This tariff relies on a smart meter to track the variable cost of your energy, but Agile’s savings are truly unlocked with other smart home products and app integrations, so you can make the most of Agile without even having to think about it; when you’re sleeping, or out and about.
+This smart tariff relies on a smart meter to track the variable cost of your energy, but Agile’s savings are truly unlocked with other smart home products and app integrations.
+Automating your appliances allows you to make the most of the cheapest, greenest energy without even having to think about it; when you’re sleeping, or out and about.

-You can connect up smart hot water systems, electric heating, electric vehicle chargers and anything else that can be instructed to use energy automatically at times of the day – from smart plugs to smart home helpers like Google Home and Amazon’s Alexa.
+You can connect up smart hot water systems, electric heating, electric vehicle chargers and anything else that can be told when to use energy – from smart plugs to smart home helpers like Google Home and Amazon’s Alexa.
 As we’ll see in a moment, it’s super easy to automate your home so you can most of cheap, green energy without ever having to think about it.